 Anime & Manga

 - The Abh in Crest of the Stars, who are genetically-engineered humans originally bred to be a slave race.
 Interestingly, the pointy ears bit is a physical trait restricted to the Imperial Family, all other Abh have normal looking ears.

 - In terms of appearance, the pointy-eared Drule from the fifteen-vehicle version of Voltron would certainly count, although their culture is more like the Soviet Union In Space.

 - Super Dimension Cavalry Southern Cross/Robotech: The beautiful, willowy cloned denizens of the Zor's/Robotech Masters' city ships fit the bill pretty well.
 Zor Prime and Musica could scarcely look more elfin.

 - The Elves in ElfQuest.
 They ironically didn't take on elf form until after they were stranded on Planet Abode, and didn't get back into space for about 20,000 years.

 - There are some elven beings in Star Wars comics, including the Jedi Master Fay.
 Fay was unfortunately a one-issue wonder.

-- And the New Jedi Order's Yuuzhan Vong are what happens when the mindset of Space Dark Elves meets the appearance and brutality of Space Orcs.
-Their backstory revealed in the last book makes it plain that they were once more traditional Space Elves before being attacked and nearly destroyed by a race of vicious cyborgs.
+- The New Jedi Order's Yuuzhan Vong are what happens when the mindset of Space Dark Elves meets the appearance and brutality of Space Orcs.
+Their backstory revealed in the last book makes it plain that they were once more traditional examples before being attacked and nearly destroyed by a race of vicious cyborgs.
 The Vong succeeded in fighting them off, but in the process became even worse then their enemy.
 This is also, not incidentally, where their extreme technophobia comes from.

 - The Taredhel of (Feists Demonwar Saga) were the first amongst slaves; magic users, lovers and diplomats of the Valheru.
 They eventually left to the stars conquering an empire of planets.
 Not nice.